troydaniels/troydaniels.github.io/_posts/2017-01-07-building-a-compiler-p2.markdown

 I've read through the second chapter on lexical analysis a couple of times now.
 Somehow I don't think (non-)deterministic finite automita featured heavily in my last compiler course (else perhaps my memory isn't quite what I'd thought).

 But, not to worry.
-It all makes sense - we're going to tokenize and classify strings from whatever language we're compiling - with [N|D]FA giving some framework with which to talk about this process.
+It all makes sense - we're going to tokenize and classify strings from whatever language we're compiling - with [N|D]FA giving a framework with which to talk about this process.
 And of course I've realised, I need to now make some really important decisions - the most important of which:

 #### What am I trying to achieve?